yisiox/tp/docs/UserGuide.md

    First, click into the command input box in the AssetBook interface.
 This is where you'll enter your find command.

 2. **Enter the Find Command**:
-   Let's now find the contact, John, we just added by copying the following command: `find John`
+   Let's now find the contact, John, we just added by copying the following command:<br>
+   `find John`
 <p align="center">
     <img src="images/tutorial-find-1.png" style="width: 90%;">
 </p>